MohsinMalik147/PDF_chatbot/README.md

-Jupyter notebook is used for PDF splitting and storing embeddings in the DB.
+Jupyter notebook is used for PDF splitting and storing embeddings in the DB. <br />
-Main.py is the Streamlit chatbot app.
+Main.py is the Streamlit chatbot app. <br />
+Please add PDFs to the Content/Data